Overview

 An iGUIDE Site Plan provides a detailed schematic view of a property's exterior, helping buyers understand the full scope of the land, layout and outdoor features.
 It appears as a dedicated floor in the iGUIDE viewer and complements interior floor plans for a complete property representation.

 Note: Site Plans are schematic representations of a property's key exterior features.
-They do not provide legal boundaries, measurements or certifications, and should never be used as a substitute for a professional land survey.
+They are not architectural, civil, lot grading, or topographical drawings, and they do not provide legal boundaries, measurements or certifications.
+They should never be used as a substitute for a professional land survey.

 In This Article